I’ve been slacking

 inet 192.168.6.33 255.255.255.224 NONE

-So using this setup I have a ‘private’ 192.168.6.32/27 network in which I’ve got a few virtual machines running and space for my laptop to VPN into.
-Now one of the virtual servers on my Proxmox server is Windows NT 4.0 Terminal Server… Yeah I know I got it cheap on ebay, and I kind of like it.
+So using this setup I have a private 192.168.6.32/27 network in which I’ve got a few virtual machines running and space for my laptop to VPN into.
+Now one of the virtual servers on my Proxmox server is Windows NT 4.0 Terminal Server, Yeah, I know I got it cheap on ebay, and I kind of like it.
 Anyways I’m running Qemu on it, which is running Netware 3.12.
 I installed the libpcap then I had to find out what my Ethernet devices are called.
-I used wireshark (it was ethereal) and it’s a cool program to have around.
+I used wireshark (it was ethereal) and i’s a cool program to have around.
 The last version to run under Windows NT 4.0 was 0.99.4 so that’s the one I used.
 Once I have done this I found my device and was able to setup a string for Qemu (which was \Device\NPF_RTL80291)

-Here is what I’m using:
+Here is what Iim using:

 Qemu –had netware.disk –m 16 –M isapc –L pc-bios –net nic –net pcap,devicename=”\Device\NPF_RTL80291”

-This sets up an ISA computer with 16 megaybtes of ram and a single ISA nic that will utilize libpcap to send out frames on the rtl80291 that’s being emulated to my NT terminal server by proxmox.
+This sets up an ISA computer with 16 megabytes of ram and a single ISA nic that will utilize libpcap to send out frames on the rtl80291 that’s being emulated to my NT terminal server by proxmox.

-On the ‘client’ side of things, I’m running the 64 bit version of Vista.
+On the client side of things, I’m running the 64 bit version of Vista.
 So I’ve installed the OpenVPN that not only has 64 bit device drivers, but has a nice little GUI to connect & disconnect from the networks.
 Here is the OpenVPN config that is on my laptop.

 dev tap